dhiway/cord/docs/adr/0004-origin-core-control-planes.md

 Origin keeps two distinct Sudo-administered control planes:

-1. Relay `Coretime.assign_core` is the direct protocol-validation and emergency assignment path.
+1. Relay `Coretime.assign_core` is the bootstrap, protocol-validation, and emergency override path.
-2. Origin Hub `Broker` is the subscription lifecycle path for allocation, renewal, change, and release.
+2. Orbis `Broker` is the sole normal lifecycle path for requesting cores and allocating, renewing, changing, and releasing workloads for Orbis and other parachains.

+The relay runtime sets `BrokerId = 1006`.
+Relay Coretime accepts its management calls only from Origin root or the Orbis parachain origin.
+Orbis Broker administration uses `EnsureRoot`; no staking, bonding, elections, referenda, or councils participate.

+Origin Sudo directly assigns Orbis one permanent bootstrap core before Orbis begins authoring.
+After startup, Orbis Sudo reserves full-core schedules.
+Repeating a full-core `Task(para_id)` reservation assigns multiple distinct cores to the same parachain and enables elastic scaling.
+Public Broker sales remain unopened unless explicitly enabled in a later runtime.

-A direct relay assignment is not evidence that Broker subscription works.
-Orbis acceptance tests must exercise both paths and prove simultaneous assignment to three cores.
-Neither path requires staking, bonding, elections, referenda, or councils; enterprise Sudo/root is the authority.
+A direct relay assignment is not evidence that Broker lifecycle allocation works.
+Acceptance must exercise both the bootstrap override and Orbis-driven request, reservation, assignment, renewal, and release paths.